black-sheep-dev/harbour-quartermaster/README.md

 - Two-Factor authentication to get access token (Qt OAuth2 functionality needs at least Qt 5.8 / Sailfish OS 3.4 has antique Qt 5.6 libraries)
 - Autodetect Home Assistant server in local network during setup
 - Encryption of API traffic (webhook api)
-- Customizable overview page (add special entities to the layout)
 - Cover actions
 - Automatically switch connection to server from remote to local url if connected to home network
 - Access to history log